xailient-public/docs/docs/installation.md

 (env) $ python3.7 -m pip install "<new SDK WHEEL URL>"
 ```

-When you install a new SDK with a different model using pip install, you do not need to run the licence activation script again.
+When you install a new SDK with a different model using pip install, you do not need to run the license activation script again.

 ## Uninstall Xailient